9 Inspiring Retail Display Ideas to Boost Sales in Your Store

 WorkCardP-21-1

 Your promo items require special treatment to make them pop, so how do you display promotional products in a way that really grabs your customers’ attention?
-Here’s an example of a promo display for cannabis brand Lola Lola that uses a combination of materials to highlight a single product.
+This example of a promo display was for cannabis brand Lola Lola.
+We used a combination of materials to highlight a single product.

 WorkCardR-12